fenago/ml-bootcamp/Lab_6.md

 To
 use categorical variables, we need to encode them.
-In chapter 3, we applied the one-hot encoding technique for that.
+In lab 3, we applied the one-hot encoding technique for that.
 In one-hot encoding, each value is encoded as "1" if it's present ("hot") or "0" if it's absent ("cold").
 To implement it, we used